cloud-act-ai/cloud-custodian-policies/README.md

    - Check if your project has the resources you're targeting
    - Verify environment variables are correctly set
    - Use the `--dryrun` flag to test policies without executing actions

+5. **Policy Actions**
+   - The policies are configured as read-only/analytical (no actions defined)
+   - They will identify non-compliant resources without taking actions
+   - If you want to add notify actions for alerting, you can edit the policies and add:
+     ```yaml
+     actions:
+       - type: notify
+         to:
+           - email@example.com
+         format: json
+         subject: 'Alert Subject: {resource_attribute}'
+         body: |
+           Detailed information about the resource...
+         transport:
+           type: pubsub
+           topic: projects/your-actual-project-id/topics/your-notification-topic
+     ```

 ### Policy Output